paracamplus/Yasmini/README.md

 (possibly with some arguments); `actual` is reset to the obtained value.

+The `transform` matcher is not a real matcher since it checks nothing.
+It applies its argument (a unary function) on the `actual` value and replace `actual` with the result.
+This can be used, for instance, to normalize a result.

 The `eval` matcher considers `actual` to be a string which must be `eval`-ed.
 The resulting value will replace `actual` so you may chain this matcher with other matchers.
 It is possible to use `toThrow`